Apexal/discord-cas/README.md

 - ITWS
 - RCOS

+## Deploy

+> Want to use this for your RPI Discord server?
+Reach out to me Frank Matranga '22 and I can host it for free for you.

+### Create Discord Bot

+Create a Discord application and bot user.
+Add it to the desired server with administrator permissions.
+(More detail coming)

 ### Environment Variables
 - `SITE_TITLE` - Custom website title
 - `DISCORD_SERVER_ID` - ID of Discord server